dragoon/dragoon.github.io/_posts/2012-03-14-tpf-mobile-app.md

 You can access it at: <a href="http://prokofyev.ch/tpf/">http://prokofyev.ch/tpf/</a>

 The only bad thing about it is that the schedule data is not available online, that makes this app somewhat unusable (I've only added 3 bus stops that are important to me).
-But as I work at the <i>University of Fribourg</i>, we will try to speak with the people from <a href="http://www.tpf.ch/">TPF</a> to make this data available.
+But as I work at the *University of Fribourg*, we will try to speak with the people from <a href="http://www.tpf.ch/">TPF</a> to make this data available.